villerdex/umbrella-corp/README.md

 # umbrella-corp

-Simple CRUD with monitoring using reactjs and django bootstrap with docker
+Simple company rain weather CRUD with monitoring using reactjs and django bootstrap with docker

  make sure to have docker on your machine